Using Finish to Improve the Long Term Health of Wood

 When to Apply Finish

 From the moment any piece of wood is installed within or outside of your home it is susceptible to damage.
-Wood that receives the most outdoor exposure or foot traffic is typically most as at risk to becoming rotted.
+Wood that receives the most outdoor exposure or foot traffic is typically most at risk of becoming rotted.
 As a means to protect this wood, a finish should be applied to it as soon as possible.
 If the wood has already been finished, be sure to inspect it year-round for any obstructions.
-In most cases the more opaque a finish is the longer it will last.
+In most cases, the more opaque a finish is the longer it will last.
 While some finishes can last for years many, need to be re-applied annually.

-How to Apply Finish
+How To Apply Finish

-Prior to staining or painting, it is important to thoroughly wash the wood down and clean it off.
+Before staining or painting, it is important to thoroughly wash the wood down and clean it off.
 Once it is dried, it should be thoroughly sanded.
 This further cleans the wood and helps open the pores so that the finish and its pigments are more easily absorbed.
 At this point, the finish should be stirred and can be applied to the wood, via a paintbrush.
-If you are applying a stain, it is important to run a rag over finish to wipe off any excess stain.
+If you are applying a stain, it is important to run a rag over the finish to wipe off any excess stain.
 You want the finish to be absorbed by the wood rather than simply drying on it.
-By applying this finish, you are ensuring that your wood will stay protected and preserved while being exposed to any outdoor elements.
+By applying this finish, you are ensuring that your wood will stay protected and preserved while being exposed to any outdoor elements.<